earthwave/glambie/README.md

 conda activate glambie
 ```

+### Installation For Use (requires Google Cloud authentication)
+If you are willing to authenticate with the Google Cloud Platform, you can install this package without
+having to clone this repository.
+This is a better option for those looking to simply use the software rather than develop it.

+If you want to develop (i.e. change) this package, or you are unable to authenticate with the Google Cloud,
+please read the next section instead.

+To work with the Google Cloud, first ensure that you have installed the [Google Cloud command line interface](https://cloud.google.com/sdk/docs/install).

-And install the pip keyring backend necessary to authenticate with
+Next, install the pip keyring backend necessary to authenticate with Google Cloud:
-Google Cloud:

 ```
 pip install keyrings.google-artifactregistry-auth
 ```